colts70/The-Sematic-Stack/README.md

 music label

-blog
+someone’s blog

-Guessing → ambiguity → hallucination.
+Guessing = ambiguity = hallucination.

-SFH / DFH fixes this by giving every topic one clean, official starting file.
+SFH / DFH fixes this by giving every topic one clean starting file.

-It’s not a homepage for a website.
-It’s the homepage of meaning for a concept.
+Not a homepage for a website — the homepage of meaning for a concept.

-AI loads that file first and instantly knows:
+AI loads that file and instantly knows:

-what the topic actually is
+what the topic is

-what type of thing it is
+its type

-what the canonical identity is
+canonical identity

-which URLs matter
+authoritative URLs

-where the sitemap is
+sitemap

-what mirrors add context
+mirrors

 This stops hallucinations at the root.

-Simplest Possible Summary
+🧩 Simplest Possible Summary
 SFH / DFH gives every topic one clean, official starting point so AI and search engines know exactly what it is.
 One tiny JSON file + five anchors = deterministic meaning.

 This is the first true public index of meaning for the internet.

-DNS told machines where things live.
+DNS tells machines where things live.

 SFH / DFH tells machines what things are.

-One-Sentence Definition
+⚡ One-Sentence Definition
 SFH / DFH is the official public index for every topic on the internet — a universal first-hop that tells AI and search engines where meaning begins.

 Copy code